jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 debug.Rmd | R Markdown document for visual quality assurance of the debug.py outputs. download_files.py | Helper script to download DHM\Punktsky pointclouds and DHM dtm rasters from the Kortforsyningen website. fill_processing_gaps.py | Fills incomplete variables with empty rasters (all NA) for the missing tiles.
 To be executed after processing. fix_na_tile_data_type.py | Helper script to assist with post-processing after running fill_processing_gaps.py.
-Fixes the data type for any non Int16 descriptors, translting outputs to the relevant data types (e.g. Int32 or Float32)/ generate_dems.py | Generates DTMs from the pointclouds that are missing a corresponding DTM file. generate_list_of_vrts.py | Generates a text file containing a list of all vrt files in each subfolder of a given directory. generate_tile_footprints.py | Generates tile_footprint variable (based on dtm_10m by default).
+Fixes the data type for any non Int16 descriptors, translating outputs to the relevant data types (e.g. Int32 or Float32). generate_dems.py | Generates DTMs from the pointclouds that are missing a corresponding DTM file. generate_list_of_vrts.py | Generates a text file containing a list of all vrt files in each subfolder of a given directory. generate_tile_footprints.py | Generates tile_footprint variable (based on dtm_10m by default).